marcomq/batchsend/README.md

 Nim / Python library to feed HTTP server quickly with custom messages

-Currently uses AsyncSocket as this module is faster than AsyncHttpClient
+Currently uses AsyncSocket as this module is faster than AsyncHttpClient Notice that the library uses threads that might not catch all network errors You cannot catch those when using the python library - the application might crash in such a case.

 ## Docs